9 Cold Calling Objections and How to Respond for More Sales

 Ivana explains why this cold call objection rebuttal works:

-“Generally, that intrigues people enough to come to the next meeting.”
+“Generally, that intrigues people enough to attend the next meeting.”

-You’ve got to remember, most people have a hard time trusting salespeople, so they’re going to try to keep you at arm's length - setting the expectation right from the beginning that if they sniff BS, they’ll drop off the call.
+You’ve got to remember that most people have a hard time trusting salespeople, so they will try to keep you at arm’s length - setting the expectation right from the beginning that if they sniff BS, they’ll drop off the call.

-Ivana tends to follow this format to overcome this particular cold calling objection:
+Ivana tends to follow this format to overcome this particular cold call rejection:

 “No worries, I will be really quick - I promise!”

-“Then I go into my pitch - often, they end up speaking to me for like 10 minutes.”
+“Then I go into my pitch - often, they speak to me for 10 minutes.”

-“But if they’re very persistent about dropping off the call, then I’ll try to find another time for us to talk.
+“But if they’re very persistent about dropping off the call, I’ll try to find another time to talk.
 I’d ask them:”

 “Is there a convenient time when I can give you a ring back?”

-Another tip Ivana has in this scenario is to shoot them a 5-minute calendar invite - if the call isn’t on the same day, that is.
+Another tip Ivana has in this scenario is to shoot them a 5-minute calendar invite—if the call isn’t on the same day.
 This way, the prospect remembers to expect your call.

-If you don’t get a chance to ask for another time to speak during your short conversation, then try to follow up shortly after the call.
+If you don’t get a chance to ask for another time to speak during your short conversation, try following up shortly after the call.

 Ivana suggests sending over a LinkedIn request, including the following message: